mohdkamran-khan/Syntecxhub_Blog_Application/README.md

 # ✍🏼 Syntecxhub Blog Application

 A full-stack blog platform that enables users to create, edit, publish, and manage blog posts through a clean and responsive web interface.
+Also features image upload functionality.
 The application is designed with a modular architecture, secure authentication, and scalable backend APIs.

 This project demonstrates the implementation of a modern web application using a MERN stack architecture, focusing on structured code organization, RESTful APIs, and efficient state management.